nickolasjadams/ajax-tap/README.md

 ## Why?

-Say we are saving via our API.
+Say we are performing CRUD operation with AJAX through our API.

 And our API always returns this structure